mixpanel/docs/docs/Tracking/how-tos/identity-management.md

 ---
 This guide covers how to track events performed by users that are anonymous vs identified, and how to tie these events together once a user logs in.
 This system is called ID Merge.

 Note: Mixpanel is compatible with Segment.
-If you use Segment, simply follow their [their best practices for identifying users](https://segment.com/docs/connections/spec/best-practices-identify/) and you're all set!
+If you use Segment, follow their [their best practices for identifying users](https://segment.com/docs/connections/spec/best-practices-identify/), set up the [Mixpanel (Actions) destination](https://segment.com/docs/connections/destinations/catalog/actions-mixpanel/), and you're all set!

 # What Problem Does ID Merge Solve?
 Mixpanel relies on events being accurately tied to the user who performed them.
 If the user is logged in, this is simple; just set the `$user_id` property to the User's ID on all the events you send for that user.
 If you're using our Web/Mobile SDKs, this happens automatically for all events sent after you call the `.identify()` method.